 Water cucumber plants twice a week with 1-2 inches (25-50mm) of water, or any time the top inch of soil feels dry to the touch.

 If there has been rain, water cucumber plants less.
-And during fruit formation, water can be increased to around a gallon (3.7lt) throughout the week.
+And during cucumber fruit formation, water can be increased to around a gallon (3.7lt) throughout the week.

-It’s a good idea to keep an eye on the soil drainage.
+Keep an eye on the soil drainage.
 If you have poor drainage and the roots stay too wet, your cucumber plants are at risk of fungal or bacterial diseases, such as root rot.

-4. Lack of Pollination
+4. Lack of Pollination Causes Yellow Cucumbers

 Inadequate pollination can be caused by a lack of pollinators such as bees or other insects, or by environmental factors such as wind, rain, or cold temperatures.